ONSBigData/precon/README.rst

 ============================================================
-precon: Python functions for National Statistic production
+precon: Python functions for Price Index production
 ============================================================

 What is it?
 -----------

-**precon** is a Python package that provides a suite of speedy, vectorised functions for implementing common methods in the production of National Statistics.
-It aims to provide the high-level building blocks for building statistical systems at National Statistical Institutes (NSIs) and other research institutions concerned with economic and social statistics.
-It has been developed in-house at the Office for National Statistics (ONS) with an early slant towards calculating inflation and price statistics, but it has the broader goal of becoming the go-to package for all economic and public policy stats production.
+**precon** is a Python package that provides a suite of speedy, vectorised functions for implementing common methods in the production of Price Indices.
+It aims to provide the high-level building blocks for building statistical systems at National Statistical Institutes (NSIs) and other research institutions concerned with creating indices.
+It has been developed in-house at the Office for National Statistics (ONS) and aims to become the standard library for price index production.
 This can only be achieved with help from the community, so all contributions are welcome!

 Installation